Rwanda Central Bank Reaffirms Crypto Payments, P2P Trading Are Illegal After Bybit Move

 Forecast Trend Report by Period

-Rwanda's central bank reaffirmed that crypto-asset payments and trading remain illegal in the country.
+The National Bank of Rwanda has reaffirmed that cryptocurrency payments and trading remain illegal in the country.

-The warning followed Bybit's June 4 announcement that it would support crypto trading in Rwandan francs on its P2P platform.
+The warning came after Bybit said on April 4 that it would support cryptocurrency trading in Rwandan francs on its P2P platform.

-Rwanda is also pursuing a central bank digital currency to strengthen monetary sovereignty.
-Its proposed e-Franc is in the technical validation stage and could later move to a pilot program.
+Rwanda is also pursuing a central bank digital currency as part of efforts to strengthen monetary sovereignty.
+Its proposed e-Franc is in the technology verification stage and could later be expanded into a pilot program.

-Authorities are also preparing a regulatory framework for crypto assets.
-In March, the Capital Market Authority released a draft framework for virtual asset service providers that would ban the use of legal tender in crypto transactions and restrict mining, mixer services and the issuance of tokens pegged to the Rwandan franc.
+Authorities are also working on a regulatory framework for digital assets.
+In March, the Capital Market Authority released draft rules for virtual asset service providers that would ban the use of legal tender for virtual assets and restrict mining, mixer services and the issuance of tokens pegged to the Rwandan franc.

-The proposal also includes a licensing-based supervisory framework that would allow companies meeting certain requirements to operate.
+The draft also includes a licensing-based supervisory framework that would allow companies meeting certain requirements to operate.

 Correspondents Bot